 Revenue Sourcing Analysis

 If your business provides services to customers in multiple states, be wary of the opportunities and pitfalls that may result from different state tax treatments.
 Not all states source service revenue in the same manner, in fact state law varies wildly and is highly fact dependent.
 Apportioning tax by the location of service revenue is a headache, since you must consider the intricacies of your business and the complexity of state sourcing rules.
-For instance, you might have a customer office in one state, overseeing a contract service provider in a second state, performing work on a contract in yet other states.
+For instance, you might have a customer office in one state, while overseeing a contract service provider in a second state and performing work on a contract in another state.
 That same contract might cover both the sale of tangible personal property and the performance of services.
 How can you be sure your multistate business is accurately reporting service income and paying the right amount of tax to the correct states?

 Cherry Bekaert Can Ensure You Are Accurately Reporting Service Income

 These complex and varying approaches adopted by the states to apportion service income demand a more detailed look.
 In order to minimize overall state tax liability, sound tax planning for a multistate business is essential for understanding and using these complexities to your advantage.
 Failing to consider these complex and varied approaches to service income apportionment guarantees your business one of two outcomes: an inflated state tax liability or unanticipated exposure.

 Our experienced SALT professionals will perform a detailed analysis to determine the applicable sourcing rules for your multistate business.
 We will then accurately determine the numerator of each state’s sales factor and ensure that you are not under or over reporting revenue for state tax compliance purposes.

 States generally use one of the following approaches to determine the amount of service revenue attributable to a given jurisdiction.
 Within each of these approaches, state law varies widely on the application of these rules.

 “Cost of Performance” method